What happens when an applicant’s Police Check is flagged for further review?

-A Police Check that is flagged for further review is a systems generated response that advises the relevant Police Partner agency of a potential match.
+A Nationally Co-ordinated Criminal History Check (National Police Check) that is flagged for further review is a system generated response that advises the relevant State or Territory Police Partner agency of a potential match.

-The Police Partner Agencies will then draw on relevant information to manually determine the following:
+The State and Territory Police Partner Agencies will then draw on relevant information to manually determine the following:

 If there is not a match

-Matching by the Police Partner Agency determines that the Applicant is not a match.
-The police check will be released with a result of No Discloseable Court Outcomes to National Crime Check who will then dispatch your police check via your selected dispatch method.
+The police check will be released with a result of No Disclosable Court Outcomes to National Crime Check, who will then dispatch your police check immediately via your selected dispatch method.

 If there is a confirmed match